1946 Glamorgan County Council election

 The seventeenth election to Glamorgan County Council, south Wales, took place in March 1946.
-It was preceded by the 1937 election and the 1940 and 1943 elections were postponed due to the Second World War.
+It was preceded by the 1937 election after the 1940 and 1943 elections were postponed due to the Second World War.
 It was followed by the 1949 election.

 Overview

 Labour's comfortable majority on the council, including the aldermanic bench, remained unchanged.

 Boundary changes

 There were no boundary changes at this election.

 Candidates

 A significant number of Labour candidates were returned unopposed.
 A number of long-standing members stood down including the Reverend William Saunders, who was not selected as a Labour candidate and Gwilym Davies (Dulais Valley).

 There was significant Communist opposition, particularly in the Rhondda where Labour had only narrowly retained the Rhondda West constituency at the previous year's General Election.

 In Neath, it was originally reposed that long-serving councillor D.G.
-Davies, who had been a member of the county council with a few breaks foe twenty-five years, would stand again.
+Davies, who had been a member of the county council with a few breaks for twenty-five years, would stand again.
 However, he ultimately stood down.

 Nine of the retiring aldermen sought re-election, the exceptions being the Rev William Saunders and Edgar Chappell.